vatpac-technology/sops/docs/terminal/tassie.md

 All other aircraft must be voice coordinated to HBA/LTA.

+When LTA and HBA are split, YMHB arrivals via MORGO will often clip LTA airspace on descent.
+HUO may elect to initiate a temporary arrangement to reduce coordination.

+!!! example
+    <span class="hotline">**HUO** -> **LTA**</span>: "I have multiple arrivals via MORGO for YMHB, are you able to hold an ident on the IRSOM-LAXOT-MORGO track, your separation with YMHB inbounds?"
+    <span class="hotline">**LTA** -> **HUO**</span>: "Concur, I'll hold an ident on the IRSOM-LAXOT-MORGO track, my separation with YMHB inbounds"

 ### HB ADC / HBA
 #### Airspace
 HB ADC owns the Class D airspace in the HB CTR `SFC` to `A015` north of the runway centreline and `A025` south of the runway centreline.
 HBA owns the Class D and C airspace above these levels.